huggingface/blog/starcoder.md

 ## Training data

 The model was trained on a subset of The Stack 1.2.
 The dataset only consists of permissively licensed code and includes an opt-out process such that code contributors can remove their data from the dataset (see Am I in The Stack).
-In addition, we removed Personal Identifiable Information from the training data such as Names, Passwords, and Email addresses.
+In collaboration with [Toloka](https://toloka.ai/blog/bigcode-project/), we removed Personal Identifiable Information from the training data such as Names, Passwords, and Email addresses.

+## About BigCode

+BigCode is an open scientific collaboration led jointly by Hugging Face and ServiceNow that works on the responsible development of large language models for code.

 ## Additional releases
 Along with the model, we are releasing a list of resources and demos: